 I. What is Setting?

 Setting is the time and place (or when and where) of the story.
 It’s a literary element of literature used in novels, short stories, plays, films, etc., and usually introduced during the exposition (beginning) of the story, along with the characters.
-Time and place may also include the environment of the story.
-This can be made up of the physical location, climate, weather, or social and cultural surroundings.
+The setting may also include the environment of the story, which can be made up of the physical location, climate, weather, or social and cultural surroundings.

 There are various ways that time and place indicate setting.
 Time can cover many areas, such as the character’s time of life, the time of day, time of year, time period such as the past, present, or future, etc. Place also covers a lot of areas, such as a certain building, room in a building, country, city, beach, in a mode of transport such as a car, bus, boat, indoors or out, etc. The setting of a story can change throughout the plot.
 The environment includes geographical location such as beach or mountains, the climate and weather, and the social or cultural aspects such as a school, theatre, meeting, club, etc.